Where the data and information on Which? Birth Choice comes from.

 Information about NHS maternity units and birth centres in the UK

-The units that are displayed on individual pages on this site come from a list of units that is compiled and kept by the Birth Choice team.
-If you know of a birth centre or labour ward that's not listed or if a unit has closed down recently please let us know by getting in touch at firstname.lastname@example.org.
+The units that are displayed on individual pages on this site come from a list of units that’s compiled and kept by Which? and is reviewed and amended on an ongoing basis.
+If you see that a birth centre or labour ward is missing from the website, or you know that a listed unit has closed, please do get in touch.

 From the number of birth pools to whether or not partners can stay overnight, much of the information on the facilities and policies of NHS units that we display on Which?
 Birth Choice is gathered through an annual audit directed towards Heads of Midwifery.
-We runs this audit every May.
-We're very grateful to all the maternity units who respond to our annual request for information and to the Royal College of Midwives for their help with this.
+We run this audit every year, in May and June.
+We’re very grateful to all the maternity units who respond to our annual request for information.

 Where we have not had a response from a unit, we gather information through desk research and in some cases the contact information of a unit is obtained from NHS Choices.